Kamil Grabara: Copenhagen

 On 3 July 2021, Grabara joined Copenhagen on a permanent basis, signing a five-year deal with the Danish side.
 Following his performances for the club both in the Danish Superliga and the UEFA Champions League, in December 2022 Grabara received the "Goalkeeper of the Year" award from the local sports magazine Tipsbladet.

+In 2023 he caused controversy following a 2–2 draw with Galatasaray for posting derogatory comments on social media about the club.
+He called the club a "shithole" and in response he and his wife received over 300 death threats.
+The Turkish club responded by stating that they expected Grabara to be punished for breaking UEFA's fair play principles.

 VfL Wolfsburg

 On 6 September 2023, Bundesliga club VfL Wolfsburg announced the signing of Grabara on a long-term contract, starting from 1 July 2024, to replace the outgoing Koen Casteels.
 The fee was reported to be approximately €13.5 million, with Wolfsburg holding an option to have Grabara join them in January 2024, but they did not activate the option.
+In August 2024 Grabara in an interview with Kicker magazine admitted that his move to Wolfsburg was primarily motivated by financial gain.

+At the end of the unsuccessful 2025–26 season for club, where they were relegated after losing the relegation play-off against Paderborn, Grabara's move to a stronger club became likely.
+The German tabloid Bild subsequently claimed that Grabara was an "arrogant loser" that fell out with his fellow Wolfsburg teammates.

+Loan to Juventus

+On 25 August 2026, Grabara joined Serie A club Juventus on loan until 30 June 2027 as reinforcement alongside Guglielmo Vicario, who had joined a week earlier.
+The two were signed following the departure of goalkeepers Michele Di Gregorio on loan to Bournemouth and Mattia Perin to Palermo.
+The loan cost the club €500,000, subject to various performance targets, with a buy-out clause of €11.5m should the move be made permanent.
+Grabara thus became the fourth Pole to play for Juventus.

+On 17 September 2026, Grabara made his debut and first start for Juventus in an UEFA Europa League league phase match against Eredivisie side NEC Nijmegen.
+He provided an assist to Nico González's opening goal of a 5–0 win, making him the first-ever Juventus goalkeeper to assist on his debut.
+Two days later, Juventus announced that Grabara had ruptured his anterior cruciate ligament.

 International career

 Grabara was a first choice goalkeeper for Poland U21 throughout most of his tenure with the squad, having made his debut against Denmark on 14 November 2017.